 The Trustee is advised and assisted on climate-related matters by its consultants and has delegated management of the Plan's assets to RIEL.
 The roles of these stakeholders are set out below.
-Before taking decisions, the Trustee discusses advice and recommendations with relevant stakeholders as appropriate, challenging or questioning where it deems necessary, and as a Trustee Board.
+Before taking decisions, the Trustee discusses advice and recommendations with relevant stakeholders as appropriate, and as a Trustee Board.

-As a general rule, when the Trustee reviews agreements with external advisers, or appoints new advisers, it considers the extent to which the advisers' climate-related responsibilities are included in the agreements and/or any adviser objectives set.
+As a general rule, when the Trustee reviews agreements with external advisers, or appoints new advisers, it considers the extent to which the advisers' climate-related responsibilities are included in the agreements and / or any adviser objectives set.

-Asset manager
+Asset Manager